Author: Carolyn Albanese

 Author: Roxanne Hibberd, Alton Johnson, David To and Swati Vora-Patel

 Sutton Public School is a rural school located in the northern York Region community of Sutton, Ontario.
 The school has a population of 283 students, of which 17 students will be entering Grade 6 in September 2012 (York Region District School Board, 2011).
-The school was selected for the Future Navigators project because of its EQAO performance.
+Theschool was selected for the Future Navigators project because of its EQAO performance.
 According to the Fraser Institute, Sutton Public School ranked last amongst all other schools within the York Region District School Board when it came to the Grade 3 and Grade 6 provincial assessments (The Fraser Institute, 2012).
+The social and emotional aim of the four-week Future Navigators project was to provide additional resources and support to help engage the students of Sutton Public School, while the academic aim was to increase student achievement.
+Both project priorities fall under the Board’s Equity and Inclusive Education policy (York Region District School Board, 2011).

 Author: Yvonne Kelly, Camille Logan and Linda Aihoshi